Ant Group's lack of strong messaging platform concerns investors as IPO looms

 Could Alipay, which became China's largest mobile payments platform after it was spun off from e-commerce giant Alibaba Group Holding Ltd., lose its dominance to rival WeChat Pay that is embedded in the nation's most popular messaging app?

 That billion-dollar question still divides analysts as Alipay's parent, Ant Group Co.
-Ltd., prepares for what could be the world's biggest-ever IPO to be launched in Hong Kong and Shanghai simultaneously.
+Ltd., prepares for what could be the world's biggest IPO, which will be launched in Hong Kong and Shanghai simultaneously.

 WeChat Pay, launched by Tencent Holdings Ltd. in 2013, nine years after Alipay was created, surpassed Alibaba's offshoot in terms of monthly active users about five years ago.
 Alipay's share of China's mobile third-party payments market dropped to 55.4% in the first quarter of 2020 from 82.6% in the fourth quarter of 2014, while that of WeChat Pay rose to 38.8% from 10.0% during the same period, according to iResearch.